Canada’s National Adaptation Strategy

 For the latest state of action in the Province, please see the Government of Newfoundland and Labrador’s website.

-Annex F: Indigenous climate change strategies and adaptation action
+Annex C: Indigenous climate change strategies and adaptation action

-First Nations, Inuit, and the Métis Nation are leaders and drivers of climate action, who are addressing climate change in ways that reflect their distinct nationhood, cultures, and Knowledge.
-Many organizations, regions, and communities are advancing efforts to monitor, assess, and understand climate change impacts and to develop climate change strategies and action plans to address the unique needs of their communities and natural environments.
+First Nations, Inuit and Métis are leaders and drivers of climate action.
+They are addressing climate change in ways that reflect their distinct nationhood, cultures and Knowledge.
+Many Indigenous organizations, regions, and communities are advancing efforts to monitor, assess, and understand climate change impacts and to develop climate change strategies and action plans to address the unique needs of their communities and natural environments.

-Below is an illustrative list that provides only a small sample of the great breadth and diversity of climate change adaptation strategies, plans, and actions being led and developed by and for First Nations, Inuit, and the Métis Nation.
+Below is an incomprehensive list that provides great examples of the breadth and diversity of climate change adaptation strategies, plans, and actions being led and developed by and for First Nations, Inuit, and Métis.

 First Nations: